RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 hidden: false
 ---

-Based on the data from the [runes and their sounds](/runes-and-sounds/), we can create a spelling system.
+Based on the data from the [runes and their sounds](/runes-and-sounds/) and the info from [Dr. Lindsey's IPA symbols](/version-2/#lindsey-vowels), we can create a spelling system.

-Using [Dr. Lindsey's IPA symbols](/version-2/#lindsey-vowels), we can assign lexical sets for each vowel.

-A big part of this spelling system is that it combines STRUT and commA into a single rune (more on that below).

 ![Rune School Lexical Sets](/assets/images/RuneSchoolLexicalSets.png)